 For Key Stages 1 or 2

-Sir William Petty was a mathematician and member of the Royal Society who knows a lot of people, from the King to Samuel Pepys.
-He witnessed, then considered the consequences of, the Great Fire.
+Sir William Petty was a mathematician and member of the Royal Society who knows a lot of people, including the King and Samuel Pepys.
+He suffered lost properties in the fire, costing him four thousand pounds, then carefully studied the consequences of the Great Fire and drew up outline plans for what ought to be done afterwards.
 To your children he is a friendly and eccentric fellow with lots of stories to tell.
+(I know children remember the experience for years afterwards because UKS2 children will call me by name with a smile on their faces even though I met them four years earlier!)

 If there are two classes studying the fire, then I can do a session with each (morning and afternoon).
 I even have ways of working with three or four classes.
 Having a whole day with one class, however, allows me to do that bit more.